Environmental-Dashboard/Carbon-Neutral-Exhibit/README.md

-# ESP32 LED Visualization for Water & Electricity Metering Exhibit
+# Water and Electricity Metering System

 A visual LED display system that demonstrates water and electricity flow in a museum/exhibit setting.
 Uses 4 LED strips with sequential animations to represent physical flow and data transmission.